 A preamplifier with Junction Field Effect Transistor (JFET) makes your guitar sounds great, operating in similar manner to the vacuum tubes.
 This circuit is very simple to build and can be used as a booster.

-This board will definitely save your time and help you to build your DIY guitar pedal in the 1590B enclosure.
+This board will definitely help you to build your DIY guitar pedal in the 1590B enclosure.
 Led, jacks and footswitch are mounted on the PCB, being only necessary to wire the battery and the effect PCB.

 The Tubescreamer is probably the most built overdrive pedal in the DIY community.
 The pedal has a characteristic mid-boosted tone perfect for soft rock and blues.
 Also, for rock and metal, it can be used before the lead channel of amplifier to make distor